 You do not install software or store files on Chromebooks, so you will not find Adobe Photoshop or Microsoft Office on a Chromebook, nor will you be saving files to the network on a Chromebook.
-To accomplish these types of tasks, you should use Google Docs, Google Spreadsheets, Google Presentations or leverage the many Google Apps available and save these files on Google Drive.
+To accomplish these types of tasks, you should use Google Docs, Google Sheets, Google Slides or leverage the many Google Apps available and save these files on Google Drive.

 The Chromebooks being deployed throughout the district will not be set up to print.
 Files created by students should be shared with the teacher and the teacher can print documents from their own device should printing be deemed necessary.
 Or, students can go to a library computer, log in to Google Drive, access their work, and print from there.

 Using a Chromebook/Chromebook cart

 Many new chromebook carts have been issued in GDRSD.
 The teacher guidelines for using these carts can be found in the Chromebook Guidelines document.